All Rights Are Individual

 Rights are ethical principles, and they are also politico-economic principles.

 Rights derive from three fundamental things: human individuation, human society, and the power of choice, which comes from the human faculty of reason.
+Please note the first of those three things and note it well: human individuation.

-The human faculty of reason is also known as the rational faculty, which is the thing that gives rise to all moral agency.
+The human faculty of reason is also known as the rational faculty, which is the thing that gives rise to moral agency.

 Rights are discoveries, not inventions.